Injured in an Uber?

 In response to a large number of drivers, both rideshare and taxi drivers have banded together to seek legislation limiting the number of individuals eligible to drive for Uber which could help increase earnings for all drivers and decrease congestion on the streets of Chicago.
 Protests began at City Hall in October 2018 to point out the need for a driver limit and initiate a conversation among city residents and politicians.

 While this is an ongoing matter, the idea is similar to legislation recently passed in New York City.
-Faced with the same issues, city officials passed regulations which established a one-year moratorium on new for-hire vehicle licenses.
+Faced with the same issues, city officials passed regulations that established a one-year moratorium on new for-hire vehicle licenses.
 It is likely that metropolitan areas around the area will follow suit.

 Hiring a Uber Accident Lawyer Chicago